rajexcited/personal-finance-ui/test-cases/expense/income/edit-income-tc3.md

 ---
 id: edit-income-tc3
+title: Update Income successful
+execution: manual
+created: 12/21/2024
+updated: 02/11/2025
 ---

 # Edit Income - Success

 ## Title:

-Edit income successfully
+Update Income successful

 ## Description:

-active user can update existing income details
+Logged in active user can update existing income details successfully

 ## Preconditions:

-user is logged in and active. expense view list page is launched with at least 1 income
+User is logged in and active.
+User is `view expenses` page and there is at least 1 income listed.

 ## Steps to Execute:

-1. user clicks on `update income` action from income view `local grocery store`
+1. User clicks on `update income` action from income view `local grocery store`
-2. after few seconds of waiting, user is redirected to income Edit form
+2. After few seconds of waiting, user is redirected to income Edit form
-3. verify all fields are initialized with appropriate values of income.
+3. Verify all fields are initialized with appropriate values of income.
-4. there are 2 buttons, `update` and `cancel`, are displayed at the bottom of screen.
+4. Verify 2 buttons, `update` and `cancel`, are displayed at the bottom of screen.
-5. user updates details below,
+5. User updates details below,
    - income name: change to `primary job`
    - income amount: change to `2100`. verify `USA-USD` and `dollar symbol` is displayed to amount field.
    - payment account: dropdown is `cash` selected. unselect the item.